GSA/digitalgov.gov/content/communities/data-cabinet.md

 **We do this by focusing on:**

-- Education and Training
+- Education and training
-- Finding the right talent and keeping them.
+- Finding the right talent and keeping them
-- Organizational Change
+- Organizational change
 - Embracing data driven decision making in your organization
 - Data quality
 - Managing the data life cycle